antonycourtney/tad/NOTES.md

 [X] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
 [X] Ability to save and open Tad files
-[ ] Make sure we can build all packages; add a 'build: lerna build' script at top level [ ] Get sqlite (and other) tests working again
+[X] Try switching back from atl to ts-loader to avoid deprecation warnings on build [ ] Make sure we can build all packages without errors [ ] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
+[ ] Get sqlite (and other) tests working again
 [ ] Change window title when loading new data set
 [ ] refresh db tree after File...Open